yuchen3890/2023-AI-final-animal-breed-classification/README.md

 ## Data Structure

-The repository contains the implementation for domain adaptation using the LDP-Net model.
 The data structure for the source and target domains is as follows:

 ### Source Domain
 - [MiniImageNet](https://drive.google.com/file/d/1uxpnJ3Pmmwl-6779qiVJ5JpWwOGl48xt/view?usp=sharing): This dataset consists of images from various categories and is used as the source domain for domain adaptation.